zulip/zulip-mobile/docs/howto/ios-tips.md

 `console.log` statements in React Native will end up in the JS console on this tab.

-## Other commands

-* `yarn ios-min` - runs in an iOS simulator in the minimally supported device (currently iPhone 5S)

-* `yarn ios-max` - runs in an iOS simulator in the newest/most premium supported device (currently iPhone X)

-* `yarn ios-device` - runs on a physical iOS device, you need to edit the device name in package.json

 ## Running on an iOS device
 1. Connect your iOS device
 2. Within the repo, `$ open ios/ZulipMobile.xcworkspace/` to open